msrivastav13/Bootstrap_Resposive_Calendar/README.md

 http://webzone-developer-edition.ap1.force.com/webzone/Calendar

-To customize this for any other object please provide values  in the Responsive_Calendar_View apex component
+To customize this for any other object please provide values  in the Responsive_Calendar_View Visualforce component

 The attribute definations are below